markhudsonn/csc2034-wordle-project/report/log.md

 Talk about how solutions could have better Big O performance.
 This would help with scalability and reduce server costs.
 Some other preconditions could be cant repeat same guess Draw diagram of how I solved check guess
+Say I could do end to end testing
+Benefit of backend is that user's cannot cheat as answers are checked on the server